georgetown-cset/weak-labeling-experiments/README.md

 def lf_driver_detection(data_point):
     return RELEVANT if "driver detection" in data_point else ABSTAIN
 ```

+In phase 2, we experimented with programmatically constructing LabelModels from lists of keywords for each WIPO application area.

 ## Running the Project
 > This project requires Python 3